yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 ### Tablegroups

-Combination of PITR and [tablegroups](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/ysql-tablegroups.md) is currently not supported.
-If you attempt to create a PITR schedule within a cluster with tablegroups, you will get an error.
-An attempt to create a tablegroup if a schedule exists on **any** of the databases will also end up in an error.
+Using PITR with [tablegroups](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/ysql-tablegroups.md) is not currently supported.
+If you attempt to create a PITR schedule within a cluster with tablegroups, you'll get an error.
+Attempting to create a tablegroup if a schedule exists on _any of the databases_ will also produce an error.

 Tracking issue: [11924](https://github.com/yugabyte/yugabyte-db/issues/11924)

 ### Global objects

-Global objects, such as [tablespaces](../../../explore/ysql-language-features/going-beyond-sql/tablespaces/), roles and permissions are not currently backed up by the distributed snapshots, and therefore are not supported by PITR.
-If you alter or drop a global object, and then try to restore to a point in time before the change, the object will **not** be restored.
+PITR doesn't support global objects, such as [tablespaces](../../../explore/ysql-language-features/going-beyond-sql/tablespaces/), roles, and permissions, because they're not currently backed up by the distributed snapshots.
+If you alter or drop a global object, then try to restore to a point in time before the change, the object will _not_ be restored.

 Tracking issue for YSQL tablespaces: [10257](https://github.com/yugabyte/yugabyte-db/issues/10257)